sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-pnpcustomizationsnonwinpedriverpaths.md

 # DriverPaths

 `DriverPaths` specifies one or more paths that contain out-of-box drivers.
-These drivers are copied to the Windows® installation during the **auditSystem** configuration pass. `DriverPaths` is a container for one or more [PathAndCredentials](microsoft-windows-pnpcustomizationsnonwinpedriverpathspathandcredentials.md) list items.
+These drivers are copied to the Windows installation during the **auditSystem** configuration pass. `DriverPaths` is a container for one or more [PathAndCredentials](microsoft-windows-pnpcustomizationsnonwinpedriverpathspathandcredentials.md) list items.

 ## Child Elements